nmagee/ds2002-course/labs/lab1-cli.md

 # Lab 1: The Command Line

 Follow all the steps below for practice with the command line.
-At the bottom are instructions for commands you should write for each prompt, saved to a text file you create using the command line.
-Upload that file to the Lab assignment page for grading.
+At the bottom are instructions for commands you should write for each prompt, saved to a GitHub Gist you create amd save.
+Copy amd Paste the Gist URL to the Lab assignment page for grading.

 You can use the <a href="https://github.com/codespaces/" target="_new"><b>GitHub Codespaces</b></a> for these exercises.
 Open that page and click on "New Codespace" and select a repository.